In this face-off between the Ergobaby 360 Vs Omni, the Ergo Omni is the clear winner. Find out why below.

 The Ergo 360 has lesser and more simple colors compared to the Ergo Omni.

-The Ergobaby 360 is slightly cheaper than the Omni so consider that in your baby carrier criteria as well.
+The Ergobaby 360 is cheaper than the Omni so consider that in your baby carrier criteria as well.

 What’s the difference between the Ergobaby 360 and Omni?

-As you can see in the table above, there are 6 differences between the two Ergobaby Carriers – the weight/ age suitability, need for an infant insert, shoulder straps, storage, design, and price.
+There are 6 differences between the two Ergobaby Carriers – the weight/ age suitability, need for an infant insert, shoulder straps, storage, design, and price.

 Does the Ergobaby 360 have a pocket?